-If you have submitted the Common Application or the Columbia First-Year Application as a QuestBridge finalist, you will automatically be considered for Regular Decision admission unless you contact Columbia and withdraw your application or are matched with another college or university.
-All applicants must submit the Common Application with the Columbia Writing Supplement or (b) the Columbia First-Year Application, in addition to your QuestBridge application.
+If you have submitted either the Common Application or the Columbia First-Year Application as a QuestBridge finalist, you will automatically be considered for Regular Decision admission unless you contact Columbia and withdraw your application or are matched with another college or university.
+All applicants must submit either (a) the Common Application with the Columbia Writing Supplement or (b) the Columbia First-Year Application, in addition to your QuestBridge application.
 We will not accept or review your QuestBridge application in lieu of the Common Application and Columbia Writing Supplement or Columbia First-Year Application.
 Please note that if you match with a school that has a binding admission offer, you are not eligible for consideration in our Regular Decision process and you must withdraw your application to Columbia.
 You must check with your match school to be sure you understand the terms of your match.

 If I am not named a finalist in the College Match Program, may I apply to Columbia?